moby/moby/docs/sources/reference/builder.rst

     ``EXPOSE <port> [<port>...]``

 The ``EXPOSE`` instruction exposes ports for use within links.
-This is functionally equivalent to running ``docker commit -run '{"PortSpecs":
+This is functionally equivalent to running ``docker commit --run '{"PortSpecs":
 ["<port>", "<port2>"]}'`` outside the builder.
 Refer to :ref:`port_redirection` for detailed information.